YavarYeganeh/EventDrivenTD-RL/README.md

 Many real-world control systems are naturally event-driven:

-- manufacturing and production systems;
+- Manufacturing and production systems;
+- Semiconductor fabrications
-- logistics and supply chains;
+- Logistics and supply chains;
-- healthcare operations;
+- Healthcare operations;
-- telecommunications and network control;
+- Telecommunications and network control;
-- resource-constrained service systems;
+- Resource-constrained service systems;
 - SimPy and discrete-event simulation environments;
-- digital-twin-based control systems.
+- Digital-twin-based control systems.

 In such systems:

-- actions occur at irregular decision times;
+- Dctions occur at irregular decision times;
-- actions may have variable duration;
+- Actions may have variable duration;
-- multiple events may overlap;
+- Multiple events may overlap;
-- feasible action sets may change at every decision;
+- Feasible action sets may change at every decision;
-- local actions may influence delayed global objectives;
+- Local actions may influence delayed global objectives;
-- rewards may be sparse, delayed, or computed over time windows;
+- Rewards may be sparse, delayed, or computed over time windows;
-- one-step Markov transitions may be insufficient for credit assignment.
+- One-step Markov transitions may be insufficient for credit assignment.

 `EventDrivenTD-RL` addresses these issues by separating the reusable RL core from the application-specific environment through a modular adapter structure.